hannahkelley/basic_repo/readme.txt

 thank you for reading
 --
-this is not the .txt file with my steps
+this is now the .txt file with my steps
 > created repo on git hub
 > mkdir basic_repo
 > git init